 Vitamins are necessary for good health but taking too much or too little can be harmful.
 If you are considering giving vitamins to your cat, you should always ask your vet first.
 Whether you choose a single or multivitamin, you must be aware that supplementing a well-balanced diet could create toxicity.

 Vitamins A and D are the most problematic.
 The body does well in storing these vitamins but doesn’t do well at eliminating them, and over-supplementing can result in health issues down the line.
-If your cat doesn’t receive enough vitamin D, it can lead to paralysis, skeletal defects, and other issues, but too much can cause gastrointestinal problems.
+If your cat doesn’t receive enough vitamin D, it can lead to paralysis, skeletal defects, and severe heart issues, but too much can cause gastrointestinal problems and other signs of toxicity.

 How Do I Know My Cat Has a Vitamin Deficiency?

-If your cat is deficient in certain vitamins and minerals, it will have a notable effect on its coat and skin.
+If your cat is deficient in certain vitamins and minerals, they will have a notable effect on their general health, coat, and skin.
 This can often occur when a cat is fed low-quality commercial food that lacks the necessary nutrients.
-When a cat is deficient in essential fatty acids, its skin will become dry and scaly, the fur will mat easily, and ear infections can occur more frequently.
+When a cat is deficient in essential fatty acids, their skin may become dry and scaly, the fur will mat easily, and ear infections can occur more frequently.

 If a cat’s diet is deficient in Vitamin A, it may show in their skin and coat, and they will become lethargic and may suffer from night blindness.

-Vitamin B1 or Thiamin is required to metabolize carbohydrates, and if a cat is deficient, it can be affected neurologically.
-Signs include incoordination, curling of the neck, falling, head tilting, circling, dilated pupils, and seizures.
-Gastrointestinal signs such as vomiting may also occur.
+Vitamin B1 or Thiamine is required to metabolize carbohydrates, and if a cat is deficient, they can be affected neurologically.
+Signs include loss of coordination, falling, head tilting, circling, impaired vision, dilated pupils, tremors, and seizures.
+Gastrointestinal signs such as vomiting and reduced appetite may also occur.

 Which Cat Vitamins are Available?